 Common name - A plant can have many names, and the same name can refer to many plants.
-Botanical name - Also known as the scientific or Latin name, the first word indicates the genus and the second is the specific epithet, and together they denote the species.
-A third word often indicates a variety or cultivar, which native plant enthusiasts should avoid since often the value to insects has been unintentionally or intentionally compromised.
-Botanical names can and do change as more is learned about particular plants.
+It's a good practice to use botanical names when researching or referring to a species.
+Botanical name - Also known as the scientific, binomial, or Latin name.
+The first word indicates the genus and the second is the specific epithet, and together they denote the species.
+A third word often indicates a variety or cultivar, which native plant enthusiasts should generally avoid since often the value to insects has been unintentionally or intentionally compromised.
+Botanical names can and do change as more is learned about particular plants, for example some Aster species are now Symphyotrichum.

 SUN EXPOSURE - The sun moves throughout the day and throughout the year, so keep that in mind when considering a site as you plan during the winter months.
 Buildings cast solid shadows, as can tree canopies depending on density of the foliage.
 Full - At least six hours of direct sunlight.
 Part - Three to six hours of direct sunlight, or more hours if in dappled shade.